 - 15 grams of fiber

 - I.48 grams of fat

 My relatives from Jamaica came to visit recently.
-I was so happy when my Sister-In-Law gave me gungo peas/ pigeon peas among her gifts that she gave to me.
+I was so happy when my Sister-In-Law gave me gungo peas/ pigeon peas among the gifts that she gave to me.

-I was so elated, even though it can be grown here in Florida, I excitedly prepared this Jamaican Gungo Peas Soup, froze some and reserved a small amount for drying.
+I was so elated, even though it can be grown here in Florida, I excitedly prepared this Jamaican Gungo Peas Soup (Pigeon Peas) Vegan, froze some and reserved a small amount for drying.